lauracrews/meltwater-advection-ice-freezeup/README.md

 You will then receive an email to download several hundred zipped .asc files.
 Unzip these files into the directory ~/meltwaterAdvection/data/DOT/raw/

-**Alternatively, the DOT data are available on my github as [rawDOT.zip](https://github.com/lauracrews/meltwaterAdvection/raw/main/rawDOT.zip)**
+**Alternatively, the DOT data used in the study are available on my github as [rawDOT.zip](https://github.com/lauracrews/meltwaterAdvection/raw/main/rawDOT.zip)**
 ##